Keep the Game Alive

 A good conversation is like a game of basketball.
 When the whole team participates and the ball is passed around equally, the game is enjoyable.
 This is a team effort where everyone abides by the rules of the game.
 There cannot be a good basketball game or conversation without rules that are enforced.

-The game is hurt when one person does not want the ball or when someone is a “ball hog”.
-In a conversation both brings the attention to one person who is not playing by the rules.
-A good game of basketball requires the ball to be bounced.
+The game is hurt when one person does not want the ball or when someone is a “ball hog.”
+In a conversation, both bring the attention to one person who is not playing by the rules.
+A good game of basketball requires the ball to be passed.
 The “ball hog” ruins the game for everyone.
-Be aware of how much time the ball is in your possession and be sure the ball is being shared.
-Sure, it is fun to see someone slam dunk on occasion but that becomes monotonous when repeated over and over.
+Be aware of how much time the ball is in your possession, and be sure the ball is being shared.
+Sure, it is fun to see someone slam dunk on occasion, but that becomes monotonous when repeated over and over.

 There are a lot of interests that the youth in God’s Church have in common.
 Focus your conversation starters on aspects of living God’s way of life and God’s purpose for your life.
 Share your thoughts, feelings and views on these common interests.
 Be sure you avoid gossip and any sort of conversation that could humiliate and put down others.
 This is an opportunity for young men to develop leadership by guiding the conversation in the right direction.

 Everyone must have interest in the conversation and receive the opportunity to give input.
 This goes for the least talkative to the most talkative participants.
-It seems strange when one person voices no opinion ever!
-Pass them the ball because that is the only way they will learn, otherwise they will let the team down.
-When the ball hog has taken over the conversation, tactfully change the direction of the conversation to move the ball around.
+It seems strange when one person never voices their opinion!
+Pass them the ball.
+That is the only way he will learn; otherwise he will let the team down.
+When a ball hog has taken over the conversation, tactfully change the direction of the conversation to move the ball around.
 Opinions are shared when there is equal participation in conversation.

 3. Don’t offend unnecessarily

-Everyone has opinions to express, but doing them incorrectly breaks rules.
-Don’t carelessly put down or shut down someone just because they have a differing opinion—they are allowed to have different opinions.
+Everyone has opinions to express, but doing so incorrectly breaks rules.
+Don’t carelessly put down or shut down someone just because he has a differing opinion—he is allowed to have different opinions.

-James 3:5-6 says, “Even so the tongue is a little member, and boasteth great things.
+“Even so the tongue is a little member, and boasteth great things.
 Behold, how great a matter a little fire kindleth!
-And the tongue is a fire, a world of iniquity: so is the tongue among our members, that it defileth the whole body, and setteth on fire the course of nature; and it is set on fire of hell.”
-Our tongue can set the whole world on fire by saying one thing we later regret!
+And the tongue is a fire, a world of iniquity: so is the tongue among our members, that it defileth the whole body, and setteth on fire the course of nature; and it is set on fire of hell” (James 3:5-6).
+Our tongue can set a terrible fire ablaze by saying one thing we later regret!

-Christ shared emotions and could speak on many topics.
-It is a good thing to have a variety of interests so that you can contribute in a lot of ways.
+Jesus Christ shared emotions and could speak on many topics.
+It is a good thing to have a variety of interests so you can contribute in a variety of ways.

-Both introverts and extroverts are breaking the rules of conversation.
-The shy, insecure introverts need to be pulled into the conversation.
-The self-centered extroverts should be encouraged to share the ball!
+Both introverts and extroverts can break the rules of conversation.
+Shy, insecure introverts need to be pulled into the conversation.
+Self-centered extroverts should be encouraged to share the ball!
 Proverbs 29:20 says, “Seest thou a man that is hasty in his words? there is more hope of a fool than of him.”
 Conversation must be unselfish—focus on others, not yourself!
 Apply these rules and use God’s help to keep the game alive and develop the art of conversation.